+- NHTI has transfer affiliations with four year institutions including:

 - Northeastern University School of Engineering

-- · University of Massachusetts-Lowell
+- University of Massachusetts-Lowell

 - UNH Manchester (dual admission program)

-- · Wentworth Institute of Technology
+- Wentworth Institute of Technology

-Please refer to page 79 for suggestions on transferring to other institutions.
+Please refer to page 83 for suggestions on transferring to other institutions.
 (Credits earned in Engineering Technology at NHTI are fully transferable to all TAC/ABET accredited BS of Engineering Technology programs.)

-Joel Wright Class of 1990

-Major: Electronic Engineering Technology
+Joel Wright Class of 1990 Major: Electronic Engineering Technology